Aaron Hernandez Had CTE, Boston University Test Confirms

 A recent study that examined 111 brains of former NFL players found that 110 of them had CTE, according to ESPN.
 Last year, a top health official with the NFL acknowledged a link between football-related head trauma and the brain disease.

-The disease can only be detected through autopsies.
+So far, the disease can only be definitively detected through autopsies.

 “We are grateful to the family of Aaron Hernandez for donating his brain to the VA-BU-CLF brain bank,” BU said in a statement.

-Last year, BMX legend Dave Mirra was found to have had CTE when he died from a self-inflicted gunshot wound.
-The disease can only be detected through autopsies.
+Last year, BMX legend Dave Mirra was found to have had CTE when he died of a self-inflicted gunshot wound.